apoudelnd/apoudelnd.github.io/_pages/about.md

 Hotty Toddy!

 I am a second year Ph.D. student at the University of Notre Dame working under the supervison of <a href= "https://engineering.nd.edu/faculty/jane-cleland-huang/">Professor Jane Cleland Huang</a>.
 My primary research interests include automating manual and tedious taks in Software Engineering domain such as requirements design satisfaction, trace retrieval, and link prediction using advanced NLP techniques.
-Before joining Notre Dame, I worked as a Data Analyst/Instructor in the Mississippi Delta (Clarksdale) with a primary goal to help the underprivilege community join today's workforce.

 I earned my Bachelor's Degree from the Department of Computer and Information Science at <a href="https://www.olemiss.edu/"> The University of Mississippi</a> on December 2019.